-No assumptions were made in calculating the GHG emissions produced by electricity consumption in the TC due to Hydro One's provision of actual electricity consumption for the baseline year.
-However, since data provided by Hydro One was an aggregate of all commercial and institutional electricity consumed in the baseline year, the electricity consumed by the TC for corporate operations was subtracted from the aggregate as the TC's consumption can be considered commercial in nature.
+No assumptions were made in calculating the GHG emissions produced by electricity consumption in the TS due to Hydro One's provision of actual electricity consumption for the baseline year.
+However, since data provided by Hydro One was an aggregate of all commercial and institutional electricity consumed in the baseline year, the electricity consumed by the TS for corporate operations was subtracted from the aggregate as the TS' consumption can be considered commercial in nature.
 This was done to avoid double counting as this electricity consumption has already been reported in corporate milestone 1.
-Furthermore, no assumptions were needed for natural gas, district energy, and diesel consumption since commercial and institutional buildings in the TC do not consume these fuel sources due to a lack of infrastructure.
+Furthermore, no assumptions were needed for the consumption of natural gas due to Enbridge's provision of actual natural gas consumption.
+However, it should be noted that in the data sharing agreement established to acquire the data it has been agreed that calculations to estimate natural gas consumption quantities for previous years would not be conducted.
+As a result, the amount of natural gas used by the residential sector for the year 2018 was used because this is as far back that data could be retrieved to.